 You should aim to take responsibility for your business as a whole, not just what happens under your roof.
 This means looking at the behaviour of your suppliers and your customers.
 Your supply chain could be a source of major inefficiencies, especially if you source materials from overseas.
 Do you know how your supplies reached you and how they were manufactured?
 Equally, are your products simple to recycle?
-See our guide on how to reduce the environmental impact of your supply chain.

 A sustainable approach can improve the reputation of your business and the products and services you offer.
 Many individual consumers prefer to buy from responsible businesses, while business customers may choose sustainable suppliers as part of their own commitment to sustainable development.

 A good reputation can help you attract and retain employees, and improves your standing with the local community.
 By reducing the risks in your business and showing that it is well managed, a sustainable approach can also make it easier to attract investors and to work with regulators.

 Managing environmental impacts